 17. Use Smart Irrigation

 Invest in a drip irrigation system or smart sprinklers that adjust water usage based on weather conditions.
-This ensures your plants get just the right amount of water without waste.
+This southwest landscaping ideas for front yard ensures your plants get just the right amount of water without waste.

 18. Create a Desert Wildlife Habitat